qwertie/learn-react/docs/tutorial-4.md

 ![](img/chrome-console.png)

-Since TypeScript is just JavaScript with static type checking, you can use the console to help you learn the part of TypeScript that doesn't have static types.
+This console is fantastic because you can use it to run experiments in any browser tab.
+Since TypeScript is just JavaScript with static type checking, you can use the console to help you learn about the part of TypeScript that _doesn't_ have static types.
 In your TypeScript file you can call `console.log(something)` to print things in the browser's console.
 In some browsers, `log` can display complex objects, for example, try writing `console.log({name:"Steve", age:37, favoriteNumbers:[7, 666, -1]})`:

 ![](img/chrome-console-2.png)